 BPA is organized with multiple membership divisions to help members learn, apply, and network with fellow professionals from middle school and beyond!
 Members may join as middle level members (be in middle school), participate in the Secondary Division while in high school, or even while enrolled in college as a Postsecondary Division member!
+All BPA chapter require three student members at a minimum.
 After graduation, members can continue involvement in the Alumni Division so they can continue networking and supporting members across all of BPA.